Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Divide Cast Iron Plants

 While you are repotting your plant is an ideal time to divide it if you want more plants or want to share with friends.
 Just break apart the rhizomes.
-Make sure that each piece of rhizome has at least two leaves attached.
+Make sure that each piece of rhizome has roots and at least two leaves attached.
 Repot the new pieces in fresh potting soil and water well.
 Keep your new divisions moist and warm.
-When you see new growth, you will know that your division has roots and can now be treated like any other houseplant.
+When you see new growth, you will know that your division is growing new roots and can now be treated like any other houseplant.

 © 2020 Caren White